Apollo Server 2 is officially end-of-life as of 22 October 2023.

 Production PubSub libraries

 As mentioned above, the PubSub class is not recommended for production environments, because its event-publishing system is in-memory.
-This means that events published by one instance of your are not received by subscriptions that are handled by other instances.
+This means that events published by one instance of your GraphQL server are not received by subscriptions that are handled by other instances.

 Instead, you should use a subclass of the PubSubEngine abstract class that you can back with an external datastore such as Redis or Kafka.